piman51277/piman.dev/projects.md

     - `icon`: path to the project icon
     - `tech`: Array of TechIcon names.
 Max 5 (truncate if more)
     - `links`: Array of IManifestLink.
 Max 4 (truncate if more)
+    - `hasDemo`: Optional (default true).
+Whether the project has a demo.
+If true, the loader will insert a link to the main file.
 - `main`: The path to the main HTML file
 - `assets`: Array of IAsset (see below)